codekraft-studio/generator-wordpress-theme/README.md

 ---

 ## Generate a custom theme

 The project allow you to generate custom WordPress themes from templates located in 	`~/.wordpress-starter/` folder.

++ Create a `.wordpress-starter` directory and place it inside your home folder.
++ Place your themes inside that folder and follow some simple rules.
++ When your template is ready you can use it with `--template TemplateName`

-You **should create** the folder if doesn't exist and place your themes inside like in this example:
+You **must create** the folder if doesn't exist and place your themes inside like in this example:

 ```bash
 tree ~/.wordpress-starter/
 ├───Simple
 └───Advanced
 ```

-Every theme folder must follow simple rules in order to been generated correctly:
+Every theme folder __must follow__ simple rules in order to been generated correctly.
 ```bash
 tree ~/.wordpress-starter/Simple
 └───theme